 Electrical

-For units not equipped with incoming power disconnect, means for all pole disconnection must be provided in the fixed wiring in accordance with local or national electrical codes.
 Verify the unit nameplate agrees with power supply.
 Connect power and control field wiring as shown on the unit specific wiring diagram provided laminated and attached to the door in the controls compartment.

 Table 4 - Nameplate Voltage Markings & Tolerances